-Black History Month is held every October in Britain.
-The aims are to promote knowledge of black history and experience, circulate information on positive Black contributions to British Society, and heighten the confidence and awareness of black people in their cultural heritage.
+Black History Month is held every October in the United Kingdom.
+The aims are to promote knowledge of black history and experience; circulate information on positive black contributions to British Society; and heighten the confidence and awareness of black people in their cultural heritage.

 SOAS is celebrating Black History Month with a varied programme of events.

 Furthering Black Women in Higher Education and Careers (Virtual Event)